looker-open-source/extension-template-kitchensink/README.md

+# VERY IMPORTANT NOTE - PLEASE READ

+This version and versions going forward demonstrate the use of code splitting.
+You must be on Looker version 7.21 or above for code splitting to work correctly.

+To remove code splitting you will need to modify the `KitchenSink.tsx`.
+Instructions are provided in this file to show how to do remove code splitting.

 # Looker Extension Kitchensink Template (React & TypeScript)

 This repository demonstrates functionality that is available to the Extension SDK.
 It can be used as a starting point for developing